 As Museo Automovilistico de Málaga is such a cool Place it’s even possible to get married there!

 The regular Ticket Price at Museo Automovilistico is 7,50 € for adults, reduced it’s 5,50 €.
-The reduced Price applies for Residents of the city of Málaga, students, seniors over 65 years old, large families (identification), unemployed (identification) or groups of special protection.
+The reduced-Price applies to Residents of the city of Málaga, students, seniors over 65 years old, large families (identification), unemployed (identification) or groups of special protection.
 Kids under the age of 3 are free.
-As a true highlight, and absolutely included in the Ticket Price is “1, 2, 3, Let’s Get Started!” every Sunday up from 12:30 for about one hour.
-Several Cars will be awaken to life and you can listen to the roaring engines of the past.
-You can hear some engines even from the outside.. don’t miss it and Museo Automovilistico !
+A true highlight and absolutely included in the Ticket Price is “1, 2, 3, Let’s Get Started!” every Sunday up from 12:30 for about one hour.
+Several Cars will be awakened to life and you can listen to the roaring engines of the past.
+You can hear some engines even from the outside.. don’t miss it and Museo Automovilistico!

 As there are almost 100 Cars on exhibition at Museo Automovilistico de Malaga I simply could not take a picture of every single Car, and post them here.
 Below you find a video, to get a glimpse on how the Automobile and Fashion Museum in Malaga looks like.
 Followed by a few pictures taken at the Museum (55 in total).
 Read more about New artwork and exhibition at the MAM (Museo Automovilistico de Malaga) directly on their Homepage.

 Opening Hours: closed on Monday, Tuesday – Sunday 10 am to 7 pm